Su Command in Linux (Switch User)

 If the user is granted with

-sudo assess the
+sudo assess, the

-su command will be invoked as root.
+su command is invoked as root.
 Running

-su - using the root password.
+su - and typing the root password.

 When used with the